 Therefore, it’s very, very important that children see what people can do and learn more about them.

-It’s very important that children are aware that people who look like them or who have similar backgrounds as them do are represented in high profile positions or in positions or authority and leadership.
+It’s very important that children are aware that people who look like them or who have similar backgrounds as they do are represented in high-profile positions or in positions of authority and leadership.

 This is how they can learn not to believe or go along with stereotypes as well as to not subconsciously limit themselves.